neurorave/neurorave/index.md

 **Attributes coming from classical synthesizers control signals**

 As experiments, we first simulates the behavior faders sliding by taking rampes up, rampes down, sinusoides and sawtooth as modulators.
 Those are the classic control available on traditionnal synthesizers.
 The results might be strongly alterated as these controls may not be the most appropriate for attributes modification.
 They sometimes sound unnatural and some sonic artifacts (such as distortion or flanger effect) might appear when incoming controls are very different from the training data.
 Better audio results could be achieved by applying more subtle and tailored controls to better match the input: curve shifting in order to stay in the amplitude range of the input, modulation in order to better fit the input, filtering or the control or even parts editing.
 The goal would be to obtain adapted features curves in order to be closer to the original curves.
+This work will be part of future work.

 Original sound:
 <img src="audio/eurorack_single/darbouka_darbouka.png" width="100%">